The Maryland Lottery encourages responsible play

 - Spends a lot of time gambling – may miss work, school, family obligations, or other important events.

-- Hides gambling losses – frequently talks about wins but keeps losses and information about family finances to themselves
+- Hides gambling losses – frequently talks about wins but keeps losses and information about family finances to themselves.

-- Gambles to escape – uses gambling to escape from pressures at home or work; also a person may gamble out of loneliness or grief
+- Gambles to escape – uses gambling to escape from pressures at home or work; also a person may gamble out of loneliness or grief.

-- Suffers severe mood swings – a person’s state of mind depends on whether or not he/she wins or loses; when not gambling, the person may become anxious or angry
+- Suffers severe mood swings – a person’s state of mind depends on whether or not he/she wins or loses; when not gambling, the person may become anxious or angry.

-- Bets increase in size – bets higher amounts in the hope of breaking even or winning back losses
+- Bets increase in size – bets higher amounts in the hope of breaking even or winning back losses.

-- Tries to stop gambling, but can’t – a compulsive gambler may try to stop gambling, but in most cases is unable to quit without help
+- Tries to stop gambling, but can’t – a compulsive gambler may try to stop gambling, but in most cases is unable to quit without help.

 The Maryland Lottery operates a voluntary exclusion program for individuals who wish to ban themselves from playing the Maryland Lottery.

-If an individual registers for voluntary exclusion that individual agrees not purchase or play any Maryland Lottery game that is under the jurisdiction of the Maryland Lottery and Gaming Control Commission.
+If an individual registers for voluntary exclusion that individual agrees not to purchase or play any Maryland Lottery game that is under the jurisdiction of the Maryland Lottery and Gaming Control Commission.

 Things to know about voluntary exclusion: